Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Steve Jobs' Path: Winning, Failing, Leaving, Returning, and Winning Again

-As CEO of Pixar, he steered the company to great feats, with the monumental successes of Toy Story and Toy Story 2.
+As CEO of Pixar, he steered the company to great feats with the monumental successes of Toy Story and Toy Story 2.
 Steve would also play a big role in Disney acquiring Pixar in 2006.
 His success as CEO of NeXT wasn't comparable to what he led Pixar to accomplish, but Apple eventually bought NeXT in 1996.

 It's easy to say that he was betrayed by his friend John Sculley, but he really was still not the Steve Jobs that made Apple legendary.
-Before Jobs left Apple in 1985, he still had yet to develop the real leadership skills he would gain from steering a successful animation studio in Pixar and from launching from the ground-up a computer hardware company called NeXT.
+Before Jobs left Apple in 1985, he still had yet to develop the real leadership skills he would gain from steering a successful animation studio in Pixar and from launching from the ground-up computer hardware company, NeXT.

 Steve Jobs Was a 'Product Person'

-Isaacson's biography of Steve Jobs shows a portrait of a 'product person.'
-Apple's legendary design studio, where prototypes of their famous products like the iPhone and iPad sit on a bar cloaked with black cloth, show how much Apple as a company reflect Steve Jobs' values of being product-oriented.
+Isaacson's biography of Steve Jobs is a portrait of a "product person."
+Apple's legendary design studio, where prototypes of their famous products like the iPhone and iPad sit on a bar cloaked with black cloth, show how much Apple as a company reflects Steve Jobs' values of being product-oriented.

-If there's one key takeaway from Isaacson's book on Jobs, it's that Steve Jobs was a person who wanted to release the greatest possible product out there, and as Isaacson put it in the book, 'you could only release a product right once.'
+If there's one key takeaway from Isaacson's book on Jobs, it's that Steve Jobs was a person who wanted to release the greatest possible product out there, and as Isaacson put it in the book, "you could only release a product right once."

 Steve Jobs Had Talented People Around Him